jennyktvu/fqdc/docs/r_for_covid_data/3_analysis_us_covid_age_impact.md

 ## Conclusion

-- Age does have big impact for covid death rate
+- Age does have big impact for covid death rate.
-- 85+ was impacted the most
+- 85+ was impacted the most.
-- For 35- the death rate is very low, and no big difference from age 0-35
+- For 35-,  the death rate is very low, and no big difference from age 0-35.